By Elaine Floyd, CFP®

 Article used with permission from Horsesmouth.com

 IMPORTANT NOTICE This reprint is provided exclusively for use by the licensee, including for client education, and is subject to applicable copyright laws.
 Unauthorized use, reproduction or distribution of this material is a violation of federal law and punishable by civil and criminal penalty.
 This material is furnished “as is” without warranty of any kind.
-Its accuracy and completeness is not guaranteed and all warranties expressed or implied are hereby excluded.
+Its accuracy and completeness is not guaranteed and all warranties express or implied are hereby excluded.